hardbyte/python-can/doc/bcm.rst

 The class based api for the broadcast manager uses a series of `mixin classes <https://www.ianlewis.org/en/mixins-and-python>`_.
-All mixins inherit from :class:`~can.CyclicSendTaskABC`
+All mixins inherit from :class:`~can.broadcastmanager.CyclicSendTaskABC`

-.. autoclass:: CyclicSendTaskABC
+.. autoclass:: can.broadcastmanager.CyclicSendTaskABC
     :members:

 .. autoclass:: LimitedDurationCyclicSendTaskABC